 - Once a Grace Officiant is determined, request a meeting with him.
 Based on this meeting, the officiant retains the right to accept or refuse the wedding.
-If a Guest Officiant is requested, the Guest Officiant must complete the Guest Officiant Application on-line to be approved by the Pastor of Family Ministries.
+If a Guest Officiant is requested, the Guest Officiant must complete the Guest Officiant Application on-line to be approved by a Community & Care Pastor.

 - Submit the $150 deposit to the Wedding Team at Grace and complete the Confirmation Form.
 Your facility request will then be complete.

 - Once the completed confirmation form and deposit of $150 are received by Grace staff, your date is confirmed.